WojciechMatuszewski/programming-notes/web/css/css-for-js-devs.md

 - **Unlike `flexbox`** the **size you give each column/row are HARD limits, not suggestions** (the difference between `flex-basis` and `width`, remember that `flex-basis` always wins!).

-- You can think of the `fr` unit as `flex-grow` proportions, but keep in mind that, instead of working on children, it scales the columns/rows instead.
+- **You can think of the `fr` unit as `flex-grow` proportions** (this means they will grow/shrink according to the size and also what they contain), but keep in mind that, instead of working on children, it scales the columns/rows instead.

 - To create rows in `grid` layout, use `grid-template-rows`.
 To create columns, use `grid-template-columns`.

   - There are multiple nifty functions you can use while creating rows/columns.

 - Keep in mind that you can **mix `grid` with `flexbox` (on children)**.

+- **Be mindful of the tab order when placing items in the grid**.
+The tab order will, by default, honour the DOM order.
+If you put items all over the place, the users might have problems traversing the page with keyboard.

 #### Alignment